m4xbrg/your-site/src/content/courses/math-prob-conditional.md

 tags: []
 ---

-This course amplifies the treatment of conditional probability, Bayes' theorem, independence, and the law of total probability by telling a cohesive story about how new information reshapes uncertainty.
+This course expands on Conditional probability, Bayes' theorem, independence, and basic law-of-total-probability reasoning.
+Learners build intuition through examples, practice, and conceptual discussions that set the stage for deeper study.